Vanessa Lee Evigan

-Vanessa Lee Evigan (born March 18, 1981) is an American actress.
-She is the daughter of actor Greg Evigan and model and actress Pamela Serpe.
-She is also the sister of actress Briana Evigan and singer-songwriter Jason Evigan.
+Vanessa Lee Evigan is an American actress best known for her supporting roles in films such as Whatever It Takes (2000), Sorority Boys (2002), In My Sleep (2010), and Blood Ransom (2014).

+Early and personal life

+Evigan was born in Los Angeles, California, the daughter of Pamela C. Serpe, a dancer, model, and actress, and actor Greg Evigan.

+Career

 In 2001, Evigan appeared in the vocal group Nuance on the PlayStation 2 video game Unison: Rebels of Rhythm & Dance.
-The group consisted of Evigan, Brianna Hayes and Rachel Riggs playing the characters of Cela, Chilly and Trill, respectively.
+The group consisted of Evigan, Brianna Hayes, and Rachel Riggs playing the characters of Cela, Chilly and Trill, respectively.
 They were described as "an up-and-coming unsigned R&B/pop group".
 Their vocal coach was Seth Riggs and they were managed by Larry Rudolph.